EMusic: Cductive

-Cductive was a pioneering online music store founded in 1996 by Thomas V. Ryan, John Rigos, and Alan Manuel.
+Cductive was a pioneering online music store founded in 1996 by Tom Ryan, John Rigos, and Alan Manuel.
 It sold 99 cent mp3 downloads and custom CD compilations from a selection of several hundred independent record labels.
 In December 1999, the company was acquired by main rival eMusic, and most of Cductive's artists and labels are still available via the eMusic service.